Robin Meade: Career

 In 1992, Meade became Miss Ohio, and was a semi-finalist in the 1993 Miss America pageant.

 Meade began her career in broadcasting as a reporter at WMFD-TV in Mansfield, Ohio.
 She then worked as an anchor and reporter at WCMH-TV in Columbus, Ohio, and at WJW-TV in Cleveland.
 Later, she got a job in Miami, Florida as the morning news anchor of WSVN-TV's Today in Florida and also served as the station's noon anchor and health reporter.

 She went on to work at NBC Chicago affiliate WMAQ-TV where she started anchoring the morning newscasts and then co-anchored the weekend newscasts and also served as a general assignment correspondent for the station.
 During her tenure with the NBC affiliate, she covered the 1996 Olympics, which included special reporting on the Centennial Olympic Park bombing.

 She then joined HLN, then known as CNN Headline News.
 Meade anchored the network's coverage of Operation Enduring Freedom as well as that from Operation Iraqi Freedom in the spring of 2003.
 She was based in CNN's world headquarters in Atlanta.
-Her first day on-air at HLN was September 11, 2001.
-Meade hosted Morning Express with Robin Meade on HLN on weekday mornings, along with Bob Van Dillen, Jennifer Westhoven, Melissa Knowles and Mike Galanos.
+Her first day on-air at HLN was September 11, 2001, the same day as the September 11 attacks.
+Meade hosted Robin & Company (later renamed to Morning Express with Robin Meade) on HLN on weekday mornings, along with Bob Van Dillen, Jennifer Westhoven, Melissa Knowles, and Mike Galanos.

 She wrote a book titled Morning Sunshine!: How to Radiate Confidence and Feel It Too.
 It was released on September 10, 2009.
 She has referred to it as a "non-fiction / motivational / inspirational / how-to / autobiographical book."
 It debuted at No. 12 on the "Advice, How-To, and Miscellaneous" section of the New York Times Best Seller list.

 In 2011, Meade was the moderator on the Oprah Winfrey Network show Ask Oprah's All Stars with Dr. Phil McGraw, Suze Orman and Dr. Mehmet Oz.

 On June 21, 2011, Meade released a country music album titled Brand New Day.
 A single, "Dirty Laundry," was released to country radio.
 Meade was featured on the cover of the January/February 2011 issue of Making Music magazine and in an article about her experiences with recreational music.
 Meade sang the "Star Spangled Banner" as part of the NASCAR Sprint Cup pre-race activities for the 2010 Toyota/Save Mart 350, the 2012 Coke Zero 400 and the 2013 Coca-Cola 600 on Memorial Day Weekend.

 On December 1, 2022, Meade and the entire HLN Atlanta team were laid off as part of CNN President Chris Licht's restructuring of the network.
 Meade's timeslot was replaced with a simulcast of CNN This Morning.